The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 Buying Cheap Backlinks

-You'll find services offering "500 backlinks for $50" or similar deals.
+You'll come across services offering "500 backlinks for $50" or similar deals.
 Avoid them.
-These are almost always low-quality links from spammy websites that can actually hurt your rankings.
-Google is smart enough to recognize (and penalize) artificial link-building schemes.
+These are almost always low-quality links from spammy websites that can actually damage your rankings.
+Google is smart enough to recognize—and penalize—artificial link-building schemes.

 Irrelevant Directory Spam

-Getting listed on every random directory you can find isn't a strategy—it's noise.
-Focus on directories that are relevant to your industry, location, or both.
+Getting listed on every random directory you can find isn't a strategy—it's just noise.
+Focus on directories that are actually relevant to your industry, your location, or both.
 A listing on a legitimate local business directory is worth far more than 20 listings on obscure sites nobody visits.

 Ignoring Existing Listings

-Many businesses have old, outdated listings scattered across the web from previous owners, old addresses, or forgotten sign-ups.
+A lot of businesses have old, outdated listings scattered across the web from previous owners, old addresses, or sign-ups they forgot about.
 These inconsistencies hurt your NAP and can confuse both Google and potential customers.
-Audit what's already out there before building new citations.
+Take time to audit what's already out there before you start building new citations.

 Expecting Overnight Results